 transaction totals of payment types

-Highlight Functionality 1: Add Payroc Refund in Transaction Report
+Highlight Feature 1: Add Payroc Refund in Transaction Report

 Refunds completed through Payroc will be collected and shown as numbers highlighted in red brackets, which can be seen respectively in the Summary Report and location reports based on the filters of time, location and machine.
 The sum of the refund values will be attached next to the total revenue value in the Summary report, while a specific refund’s value generated at each location will be shown in the Location report.
 The refund value will be displayed in the form of “-$X.XX” (minus sign plus the value).